MarkusMueller-DS/Synthetic-Data-Generation/README.md

 - `eval/eval_create_xlsc.py`: creates excel tables for the thesis
 - `zip_syn_data.py`: zips the synthetic data to better copy from GPU server
+- `data/info`: relevant information of the different datasets (important) -